10 Greek Street

 10 Greek Street, W1D 4DH

 Glass from : £ 4.25 (125 ml)

-When not at 10 Greek Street or boiling beer in Leicestershire, you may find Wilson on vinous reconnaissance at Albertine, Shepherds Bush.
-He is also contemplating a book about 10 Greek Street.
+When not at 10 Greek Street or brewing in Leicestershire, Wilson continues to work on a book about the restaurant.

 By Douglas Blyde.